huishenlab/biscuit/index.md

 ## Quick Start

-In order to get started with performing analyses with BISCUIT, precompiled binaries are available for download on the [BISCUIT release page](https://github.com/huishenlab/biscuit/releases/latest).
-Note, binaries are only available for Linux and macOS.
-(See [Download and Install](#download-and-install) for more information about downloading and installing BISCUIT).
+BISCUIT is available through a variety of means.
+The easiest methods to acquire BISCUIT are via `bioconda` or through precompiled binaries available on the [BISCUIT release page](https://github.com/huishenlab/biscuit/releases/latest).
+Note, the precompiled binaries are only available for Linux and macOS.
+More information about downloading and installing BISCUIT can be found in the [Download and Install](#download-and-install) section below.

 The basic workflow to align and extract methylation information using BISCUIT is:
 1. Create an index of the reference genome (only needs to be done once for each reference).
-2. Align sequencing reads to the reference.
+2. Align sequenced reads to the reference.
 3. Create a pileup VCF of DNA methylation and genetic information.
 4. Extract DNA methylation into BED format.